Is the Hard-Label Cryptanalytic Model Extraction Really Polynomial?: Cross-Layer Extraction for Persistent Neurons

+Cross-layer extraction recovers the signature/span of persistent neurons.
+Once these are recovered, we assign appropriate weights and remove the ReLU, completing the attack up to the $\ell$th layer.
+From the next layer onward, we return to the original extraction procedure.

+As long as the classification of persistent/dead neurons is consistent, the subsequent layers pose no additional difficulty.
+If no persistent or dead neurons appear in the next layer, we fully revert to the original procedure.
+More commonly, when persistent or dead neurons are present, we (i) recover signatures of all recoverable neurons, (ii) recover their signs, and (iii) apply cross-layer extraction to obtain the signature/span of persistent neurons.

-It is important to emphasize that the recovered model is not strictly identical to the original model.
-During the model extraction, the attacker uses only the case, where neurons exhibit persistent behavior.
-In other words, if an input has contradictory activation patterns in persistent/dead neurons, the recovered model may produce different outputs from the original model.
+The recovered model is not strictly identical to the original model.
+The attacker exploits only inputs on which persistent/dead neurons exhibit the assumed behavior; thus, if an input induces contradictory activation patterns, the recovered model may produce different outputs.